brandur/sorg/content/fragments/single-dependency-stacks.md

 As I wrote about in [_Nanoglyph_ 030](/nanoglyphs/030-onionskin), both our major services at Crunchy have only one stateful dependency -- Postgres.
 No Mongo, Redis, ElasticSearch, or anything else [1].

-It wasn't a stated objectively, but we decided to see how long we could make it work.
+It wasn't a stated objective, but we decided to see how long we could make it work.
 Having fewer dependencies has some major benefits:

 * Fewer dependencies to fail and take down the service.
 * Fewer systems to get proficient in operationally.
 (A common pitfall is to introduce something like ElasticSearch, only to realize a few months later that no one knows how to run it.)